Watchers And Computed Properties Vue Js

 |Runs first time the app is loaded.||Yes||No|

-Once you get familiar with vue you will realize that for most of the times, you will be tempted and might end up using computed properties for things that should be solved with watchers.
-Try to avoid It, as it is anti-pattern and might end up making the code messy later.
+Once you get familiar with Vue you will realize that most of the time, you will be tempted and might end up using computed properties for things that should be solved with watchers.
+Try to avoid It, as it is an anti-pattern and might end up making the code messy later.

 We learned about computed properties and watchers.
 Watchers react to the change of a data element and computed properties are used to update a value every-time any of its dependent values change.
 A lot of people often never truly understand watchers and computed properties, They often believe both of them to be the same, which is incorrect.
 If you have any questions regarding watchers or computed properties, feel free to drop a comment.